gdh1995/vimium-c/README.md

 # Release Notes

-### 1.78.7
+### 1.79.0

-* Firefox: fix `focusInput` can not select begin/end of text
-* `FindMode`: try to scroll highlighted text into view
-* `Vomnibar`: show better favIcons for URLs from search engines
-* Firefox: a much more efficient way to detect elements with click listeners
+not released yet
+* `LinkHints` adds support for the Filter Hint mode, and adopts almost the same behavior logic as Vimium
+  * <kbd>Tab</kbd> will still re-init hints as in alphabet mode, if no text has been typed
-  * also fix detection on CSP-protected pages
+  * include a fix for https://github.com/philc/vimium/issues/3103
-* `vimium://show`: notify browser not to cache images from incognito tabs
-  * add an option for never writing into caches
+* `LinkHints` uses a new algorithm to assign hint characters in alphabet mode
-* hook access keys: avoid negative influence on debugging experience
+* hook access keys: completely avoid negative influence on debugging experience
 * fix some other bugs

 See more on [RELEASE-NOTES.md](https://github.com/gdh1995/vimium-c/blob/master/RELEASE-NOTES.md).